AlecJacobsen/Clunio_speciation/README.md

     - `CwSd_paramSweep.sbatch` launches `CwSd_ParamSweep.py` within slurm jobs, while monitoring how many jobs are running on the cluster.
 Results will be output into the `CwSd_paramSweep` directory.
 Generating the data for figure 4 thus requires executing `sbatch CwSd_paramSweep.sbatch` within the `Genetic_model/Fig_4/` directory.
  - `Fig_5/`
     - `reduced_model_OutputsFreqs.slim` contains the SLiM script that runs the simulation, outputting allele frequencies at the end of the simulation instead of phenotypes.
-    - `Gen_ParamSweep.py` calls `reduced_model_OutputsFreqs.slim` to run a parameter sweep over the genetic parameters and collects the simulation results.
+    - `Gen_ParamSweep.py` calls `reduced_model_OutputsFreqs.slim` to run a parameter sweep over the genetic parameters $\sigma_{effecting}$, $P_{effecting}$, and $\sigma_{emergence}$, and collects the simulation results.
-    - `Gen_paramSweep.sbatch` then launches `Gen_ParamSweep.py` within slurm jobs 1000 times, monitoring how many jobs are running at any one time.
+    - `Gen_paramSweep.sbatch` then launches `Gen_ParamSweep.py` 1000 times within slurm jobs, monitoring how many jobs are running at any one time.
 Results will be output to the `Gen_paramSweep` directory.
-Generating the data for figure 5 can be done by exectuing `sbatch Gen_paramSweep.sbatch` within the `Genetic_model/Fig_4/` directory.
+Generating the data for figure 5 can be done by exectuing `sbatch Gen_paramSweep.sbatch` within the `Genetic_model/Fig_5/` directory.
  - `Sup_fig_2/`
+    - `simulate_vcfs.slim` is a slim script that exectutes a single simluation run, and outputs .vcf files of alleles every 200 generations starting at generation 100.
+Vcfs will be output to the `vcfs` directory.
+Running the script can be done by executing the following code within the `Genetic_model/Sup_fig_2/` directory to generate the three simulation runs in supplemental figure 2.
+      ```
+      slim -d comp_sd=0.025 -d larval_dispersal=0.075 simulate_vcfs.slim
+      slim -d comp_sd=0.1 -d larval_dispersal=0.25 simulate_vcfs.slim
+      slim -d comp_sd=0.25 -d larval_dispersal=0.9 simulate_vcfs.slim
+      ```
  - `Sup_fig_3/`
+    - `getSplit_model.slim` runs the simulation, stopping when the population diverges.
+It then outputs the generation number and distribution of phenotypes for the population for the generation before divergence was detected.
+    - `initial_states.py` calls `getSplit_model.slim` 10000 times for the same parameter values, collecting the results and outputting them to the `inital_states/` directory.
+    - `initial_states.sbatch` launches `initial_states.py` once for each initial phenotype as sbatch jobs.
+Generating the divergence phenotype data for supplemental figure 3 can be done by executing `sbatch initial_states.sbatch` within the `Genetic_model/Sup_fig_3/` directory.
+    - `reduced_model.slim` runs a single simulation with a given set of parameters and outputs the distribution of phenotypes.
+    - `initial2final_states.py` calls `reduced_model.slim` 10000 times, collecting the results and outputting them to the `initial2final_stats/` directory.
+    - `initial2final_states.sbatch` launches `initial2final_states.py` for each initial phenotype as sbatch jobs.
+Generating the final phenotype data for supplemental figure 3 can be done by executing `sbatch initial2final_states.sbatch` within the `Genetic_model/Sup_fig_3/` directory.
  - `Sup_fig_4/`
+    - `reduced_model_flat.slim`, `reduced_model_linear.slim`, `reduced_model_unimodal.slim`, and `reduced_model_bimodal.slim` are all SLiM scripts that run a single simulation, with different environmental fitness functions $F_e$.
+    - `CwSd_ParamSweep_flat.py`, `CwSd_ParamSweep_linear.py`, `CwSd_ParamSweep_unimodal.py`, and `CwSd_ParamSweep_bimodal.py` call their respective SLiM scripts for run a parameter sweep over $C_w$ and $\sigma_{dispersal}$.
+Results are output to the `flat/`, `linear/`, `unimodal/`, and `bimodal/` directories, respectively.
+    - `CwSd_paramSweep.sbatch` launches each python script 1000 times, monitoring how many jobs are running simultaneously.
+Generating the data for supplemental figure 4 can be done by executing `sbatch CwSd_paramSweep.sbatch` within the `Genetic_model/Sup_fig_4/` directory.